 Candida auris

-Recent Washington trends: C. auris was first reported in Washington in 2023 and since January 2024 has been detected in patients in several healthcare facilities and counties.
-As has occurred in many US states, C. auris may continue to spread among highly vulnerable patients in high acuity long term care facilities (for example, sites caring for patients needing long term ventilator support).
-Facilities can prevent transmission by strengthening infection prevention programs and auditing practices.
+Recent Washington trends: C. auris was first reported in Washington in 2023 and, since January 2024, has been detected in patients in several healthcare facilities and counties.
+C. auris may continue to spread among patients in several healthcare facilities, as it has in other states.

 Purpose of Reporting and Surveillance